Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 What changes when compliance is built in?

-After: One current version with full history one click away
+• Before: Multiple “Final-FINAL-v3.pdf” files across folders.
+After: One current version with full history one click away.

-• Before: No proof anyone read the updated policy
+• Before: No proof anyone read the updated policy.
+After: Acknowledgment tracking with completion rates by department.

 Auditors and counsel won’t accept “we think so.”
 They ask who changed what, when, and why; who approved it; and who read it.
-Build the answers into your system.
+Build the answers into the system.

 Approval workflow (with visible signoffs)